The Ed Sullivan Show: The Beatles

 The Beatles appeared on three consecutive Sundays in February 1964 to great anticipation and fanfare as "I Want to Hold Your Hand" had swiftly risen to No. 1 in the charts.
 Their first appearance on February 9 is considered a milestone in American pop culture, and furthermore the beginning of the British Invasion in music.
-The broadcast drew an estimated 73 million viewers, a record for US television at the time (broken three years later by the series finale of The Fugitive).
-The Beatles followed Ed's show opening intro, performing "All My Loving"; "Till There Was You", which featured the names of the group members superimposed on closeup shots, including the famous "SORRY GIRLS, HE'S MARRIED" caption on John Lennon; and "She Loves You".
+The broadcast drew an estimated 73 million viewers, a record for U.S. television at the time (broken three years later by the series finale of The Fugitive).
+The Beatles followed Sullivan's show-opening intro, performing "All My Loving"; "Till There Was You", which featured the names of the group members superimposed on closeup shots, including the famous "SORRY GIRLS, HE'S MARRIED" caption on John Lennon; and "She Loves You".
 The act that followed the Beatles in the broadcast, magician Fred Kaps, was pre-recorded in order to allow time for an elaborate set change.
 The group returned later in the program to perform "I Saw Her Standing There" and "I Want to Hold Your Hand".

 The following week's show was broadcast from Miami Beach where Cassius Clay (later known as Muhammad Ali) was in training for his first title bout with Sonny Liston.
 The occasion was used by both camps for publicity.
 On the evening of the television show (February 16) a crush of people nearly prevented the band from making it onstage.
 A wedge of policemen were needed and the band began playing "She Loves You" only seconds after reaching their instruments.
 They continued with "This Boy" and "All My Loving", then returned later to close the show with "I Saw Her Standing There", "From Me to You", and "I Want to Hold Your Hand".